megnergit/GeoSpatial_Geocoding_G3/README.md

 # Geospatial Data Exercise G3

-This is a notebook for the third lesson of the kaggle course ["Geospatial Analysis"](https://www.kaggle.com/learn/geospatial-analysis) offered by Alexis Cook and Jessica Li.
-The main goal of the lesson is to get used to __Interactive Maps__.
-We will learn how to use `folium` with the following functions.
+This is an exercise notebook for the fourth lesson of the kaggle course ["Geospatial Analysis"](https://www.kaggle.com/learn/geospatial-analysis) offered by Alexis Cook and Jessica Li.
+The main goal of the lesson is to get used to __Geocoding__ and __Spatial Join__.

-* Map
-* Circle (= bubble map)
-* HeatMaps
-* Choropleth

 ------------------------------------------------------------------
 ## How to run the Demo

-1. Load `exercise-interactive-maps.ipynb' to Jupyter Notebook and run, or
+1. Load `exercise-manipulating-geospatial-data.ipynb` to Jupyter Notebook and run, or

-2. `> python3 exercise-interactive-maps.py`
+2. `> python3 exercise-manipulating-geospatial-data.py`

 ------------------------------------------------------------------
 ## Task

-Visualize how the largest cities in Japan are vulnerable to the threat of big earthquakes.
+Visualize the distribution of the coffeshops Starbucks in California.
+Find out the best county to build the next 'Starbucks Reserve Roastery' (flagship atelier/gallery shops of Starbucks) in California.

 ------------------------------------------------------------------
 ## Directory Tree